 Well, after some time, I feel like I found it: The 2007 Los Angeles International Auto Show.

-After watching Pixar's "Cars" for umpteen times since it came out, Brian has fallen in love with Ferrari.
-His bed is adorned with spread featuring Michael Schumacher's last F1 champion, and Brian's taken to demanding my cell phone or a camera whenever he spies a Ferrari on Pasadena's streets.
+After watching Pixar's "Cars" for umpteen times since it came out, My son has fallen in love with Ferrari.
+His bed is adorned with spread featuring Michael Schumacher's last F1 champion, and my son's taken to demanding my cell phone or a camera whenever he spies a Ferrari on Pasadena's streets.
 (Which happens waaaaaay more often than it did in any other community where I've lived.)
-All was well, until a month ago, when after shooting a black Ferrari on Colorado Blvd., Brian heard a throaty roar, turned and found himself starting at a Lamborghini rolling through the intersection.
+All was well, until a month ago, when after shooting a black Ferrari on Colorado Blvd., my son heard a throaty roar, turned and found himself starting at a Lamborghini rolling through the intersection.

 Now, my little gear-head can't decide where his loyalty lies: Ferrari, or Lamborghini?
 So, today, he and I drove down to the LA Convention Center to enjoy both.
 As we drove up to the parking garage, I counted at least four other cars in the line with dads driving pre-teen boys.
 And I couldn't walk 10 feet through the exotic car hall without crossing in front of a kid aiming a digital camera.
 Theme park managers looking for inspiration on how to attract a growing audience of boys and their dads might do well to invest some hours at a car show.
 American Boy Place, indeed.

-To provide a little eye-candy for the auto lovers on TPI, Brian presents his favorite photos from the show.
-(I took the two photos that include him.
-All other photos are by Brian Niles.)
+To provide a little eye-candy for the auto lovers on TPI, My son presents his favorite photos from the show.

 This article has been archived and is no longer accepting comments.